-Do you need dentistry but really want to have natural looking crowns?
+If you have some dental work, will your PFM crown look real?
 When we see patients with damaged and misshapen teeth or serious oral health issues, we can often correct the problem with treatments in restorative dentistry.
-Because we know how important a beautiful smile is to our patients, Dr. James Fondriest offers lifelike, natural-looking restorations, including porcelain crowns, veneers, and porcelain-fused-to-metal (PFM) crowns.
+There are many types of crowns but not all of them look natural.
+Because we know how important a beautiful smile is to our patients, Dr. James Fondriest offers lifelike, natural looking permanent crowns and veneers.
+The goal is to make your new restoration appear like a natural tooth.

 What is a PFM Crown?

 High quality porcelain fused to metal crowns can be very beautiful.
 In simple terms, a PFM (porcelain-fused-to-metal) crown offers the strength of metal and the aesthetics of porcelain.
 Why is this necessary?
 While all-ceramic crowns are certainly strong and resilient, they can still fracture and crack under extreme bite forces.
-Therefore, if you have a molar tooth that needs to be restored, a PFM crown is often the most reliable option.
+Therefore, if you have a molar tooth that needs to be restored, a PFM crown or an all metal restoration is often the most reliable option.

 Benefits of PFM Crowns

-Moreover, because PFM crowns are made from high noble metal, they are extremely biocompatible, and rarely cause allergic reactions, irritation, or other complications.
+Moreover, if they are made from high noble metal, they are extremely biocompatible, and rarely cause allergic reactions, irritation, or other complications.

 Drawbacks of PFM Crowns